maxstrauch/lisense/README.md

     -r, --report <mode>         Generates a report on stderr with one of the modes: none (default), short, long (default: "none")
     -l, --licenses              Print a list of used licenses -z, --fail-on-missing       Fails the application with exit code 3 iff there is at least one node_module which cannot be inspected
-    -h, --help                  output usage information
+    --pedantic                  Checks at some places if data can be confirmed from an other source (e.g. NPM) -h, --help                  output usage information